PopovEvgeniy/simpleswfconvertor/readme.txt

 Program description

-Simple swf convertor is a power tool with simple interface.
+Simple swf convertor is a power tool with the simple interface.
 It let you convert an Adobe flash movie to stand-alone self-played movie.
 Self-played movie is an executable file: it combines the built-in player and the Flash movie in one file.

 Prepare for first start

-Put executable file of Flash Player Projector to Simple swf convertor directory.
+Put the executable file of Flash Player Projector to Simple swf convertor directory.
 You can take Flash Player Projector here: https://archive.org/details/adobe-flash-player-projector

 License